tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week4.md

 * Review the requirements and create an ERD
 * Create a new Rails app
 * Create migrations and models as needed
+* Add associations and validations
 * Create at least two unit tests for each model
+* Make sure that you can run `rake` successfully
+* Make sure that you can run `rails server` and see a page in your browser
 * Push to GitHub